Netflix is a perfect streaming service for movie fans, as there are great options for every genre of movies, and this is true for war movies as well.

-However, on top of the fantasy movie aspects, Pan’s Labyrinth is set with the backdrop of the Spanish Civil War haunting its every moment.
+However, on top of the fantasy movie aspects, Pan’s Labyrinth is set against the backdrop of the Spanish Civil War, haunting its every moment.

 The film also takes the horrors of war and creates an almost alternate fantasy world that allows the little girl to escape the real horrors, only to find more horrific monsters at her final destination.